So you are in a relationship with an INFP! Here’s how to minimize or altogether avoid disagreements and keep your INFP partner happy.

 4. Show your INFP that you care about his or her opinion.

-5. Don’t press for urgent answers — a typical INFP needs plenty of time to think about an issue before taking a decision.
+5. Don’t press for urgent answers — a typical INFP needs plenty of time to think about an issue before making a decision.

-6. Share your feelings but avoid showing very strong negative emotions — your INFP may decide to step back and not express his or her emotions for the sake of keeping things calm.
+6. Share your feelings without showing negative emotions — your INFP may decide to step back and not express his or her feelings for the sake of keeping things calm.

 8. Don’t force INFPs to participate in social activities if they don’t want to.